-Diverticula.-Not infrequently diverticula are the seats of neoplasms (see page 119) both villous and nodular.
-A beautiful example is portrayed in Plate VI c, page 126.
+Diverticula.-Not infrequently diverticula are the seats of neoplasms (see page 139) both villous and nodular.
+A beautiful example is portrayed in Plate VII c, page 150.
 This growth, when first seen, fungated through the opening of the diverticulum into the bladder and hid the orifice.
-It was only when it had been reduced in size that its site of origin was appreciated.
-Allusion to the method of treatment adopted for this growth is made later (page 148).
+It was only when it had been reduced in size that its site of origin was appreciated (see Fig. 90, page 141).
+Allusion to the method of treatment adopted for this growth is made on page 185.